 Falcon Fast Facts

-With 80 bachelor's degree programs and five graduate degree programs, any student can find the right fit.
+With 80+ programs of study and five graduate degree programs, any student can find the right fit.

 72 percent of FSU students receive some form of financial aid.

 Our cast (the name for a group of Falcons) soars at about 4,200 students.

 FSU's main campus is located in Fairmont, West Virginia, a friendly city of 19,000.
 The campus is home to the Frank and Jane Gabor West Virginia Folklife Center.
 FSU features a branch campus in Clarksburg, which is called the Gaston Caperton Center.
 The Robert C. Byrd National Aerospace Education Center, located in nearby Bridgeport, offers multiple programs in aviation.

 With a student to faculty ratio of 17:1 and an average class size of 22, FSU puts every student first.